UB> Collections

 balance of UB customer accounts to the AR module.

-- Press ENTER to generate the bills immediately or enter a date and time in the field next to the Confirm icon
+- Press ENTER to generate the bills immediately or enter a date and time in the field next to the Confirm icon to

 schedule the bills to generate at a later time.